cnjinhao/nana-handbook/Nana Handbook.md

 ![Pi Caclulator](./resources/pi-calculator-result.png)

 The program starts to calculate the Pi when the button(`btn`) is clicked.
 Let's take a look at the `click handler` for the button.
 Before calculating, we need to **disable** the button for avoiding a user clicking the button during the Pi calculation.
-The max value of progress bar is equal to the number of digits that the program will generated for Pi.
+The maximum value of the progress bar is equal to the number of digits that the program will generated for Pi.
 Then, call `calc_pi()` for generating the n-th digits of Pi.
-A function created by the lambda is passed to the second parameter of the `calc_pi()`, the lambda updates the progress bar during calculation.
-When the calculation finishes, the Pi is sent to text for display.
-In the end, enables the button.
+A function created by the lambda is passed to the second parameter of the `calc_pi()`.
+This lambda updates the progress bar during calculation.
+When the calculation finishes, the Pi is converted to text for display.
+At the end, enables the button.

 ### PREVENT UI FROM FREEZING DURING LONG-RUNNING OPERATIONS

 Let's compile this program and run it.
 We will see the Pi in the textbox.
 But if a big number is inputted for the digits of Pi, the UI will freeze during Pi calculation.
-To create a responsive UI, the long-running operation need to be executed asynchronously, meaning that rather than blocking the thread calling event handler from returning to the event loop until the operation has completed.
+Meaning that to create a responsive UI, the long-running operation need to be executed asynchronously, rather than blocking the thread calling event handler from returning to the event loop until the operation has completed.
 Let's address this issue.

 ```cpp
 //#include ...